HerrHruby/PartIII/README.txt

 AO_pairwise_ham contains the analytical AO pairwise solution

-AO_metropolis uses the metropolis algorithm to find equlibrium configurations in the canonical ensemble.
-Can employ the 2-body, 3-body or analytical model
+AO_metropolis - updated version - uses the metropolis algorithm to find equlibrium configurations in the canonical ensemble.
+Can employ the 2-body, 3-body or analytical model.
+Employs grid system and is optimised.

-AO_metropolis_grid is an improved version of AO_metropolis, and employs a grid system to drastically speed up calculations
+AO_metropolis_grid is an old version of AO_metropolis, and employs a grid system to drastically speed up calculations

 AO_rdf plots g(r) - the so-called "Radial Distribution Function" - for the output of AO_metropolis